gameduell/capabilities/README.md

 -- screenDPI of type Float.
 -- resolutionX of type Int.
 -- resolutionY of type Int.
--- deviceOrientation of type DeviceOrientation (typedef).
+-- deviceOrientation of type DeviceOrientation (enum).
 -- deviceName of type String, Maybe null in flash or html5.
 -- deviceID of type String, Maybe null in flash or html5.
 -- platform of type Platform (HTML5, ANDROID, IOS or FLASH).